WebberZone/autoclose/readme.txt

 === Auto-Close Comments, Pingbacks and Trackbacks ===
 Tags: autoclose, comments, pingback, trackback, spam, anti-spam
-Contributors: Ajay D'Souza
+Contributors: Ajay
 Donate link: http://ajaydsouza.com/donate/
 Stable tag: trunk
 Requires at least: 3.0
-Tested up to: 3.9
+Tested up to: 4.0
 License: GPL v2 or later

 Close comments, pingbacks and trackbacks on your posts automatically at intervals set by you